aljawaid/TemplateManager/README.md

 **NEW Comment Templates**
 - Add, update or delete templates for your regular comments which can be used repeatedly in any task
 - Templates utilise the Markdown Editor to enable complete formatting of comments
+- NEW **Topics** for Comment Templates
+  - Label common templates into topics to help group them together
-- Templates are saved in the database
+- Templates and topics are saved in the database

 **Task Comments**
 - Show total number of comments created